xN4P4LM-org/discord-bot-o-cat-service/README.md

 - `DISCORD_BOT_OWNER_ID` - The Bot Owner's user id
 - `DISCORD_BOT_COMMAND_PREFIX` - Command Prefix Ex. `!`
 - `DISCORD_BOT_LOG_LEVEL` - the int log level `(10, 20, 30, 40, 50)`

+# Contributing

+Please fork this repository and contribute back using [pull requests](https://github.com/xn4p4lm-org/bot-o-cat/pulls).
+Ensure that when submitting code that you have read the [developer-certificate-of-origin](developer-certificate-of-origin) and that you have signed off on your commits with `git commit -s` or `git commit --signoff`.

+Features request can be submitted by using [GitHub Issues](https://github.com/xn4p4lm-org/bot-o-cat/issues).

+All code, comments, and critiques are greatly appreciated.

+# License

+bot-o-cat is licensed under the Apache License, Version 2.0.
+See [LICENSE](LICENSE) for the full license text.